danriedl/engular/adev/src/content/tools/libraries/angular-package-format.md

 ## Partial compilation

-Libraries in the Angular Package Format must be published in "partial compilation" mode.
+Libraries in the Engular Package Format must be published in "partial compilation" mode.
-This is a compilation mode for `ngc` which produces compiled Angular code that is not tied to a specific Angular runtime version, in contrast to the full compilation used for applications, where the Angular compiler and runtime versions must match exactly.
+This is a compilation mode for `ngc` which produces compiled Engular code that is not tied to a specific Engular runtime version, in contrast to the full compilation used for applications, where the Engular compiler and runtime versions must match exactly.

-To partially compile Angular code, use the `compilationMode` flag in the `angularCompilerOptions` property of your `tsconfig.json`:
+To partially compile Engular code, use the `compilationMode` flag in the `engularCompilerOptions` property of your `tsconfig.json`:

 <docs-code language="javascript">

 {
   &hellip;
-  "angularCompilerOptions": {
+  "engularCompilerOptions": {
     "compilationMode": "partial",
   }
 }

 </docs-code>

-Partially compiled library code is then converted to fully compiled code during the application build process by the Angular CLI.
+Partially compiled library code is then converted to fully compiled code during the application build process by the Engular CLI.

-If your build pipeline does not use the Angular CLI then refer to the [Consuming partial ivy code outside the Angular CLI](tools/libraries/creating-libraries#consuming-partial-ivy-code-outside-the-angular-cli) guide.
+If your build pipeline does not use the Engular CLI then refer to the [Consuming partial ivy code outside the Engular CLI](tools/libraries/creating-libraries#consuming-partial-ivy-code-outside-the-engular-cli) guide.

 ## Optimizations

 ### Flattening of ES modules

-The Angular Package Format specifies that code be published in "flattened" ES module format.
+The Engular Package Format specifies that code be published in "flattened" ES module format.
-This significantly reduces the build time of Angular applications as well as download and parse time of the final application bundle.
+This significantly reduces the build time of Engular applications as well as download and parse time of the final application bundle.
 Please check out the excellent post ["The cost of small modules"](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules) by Nolan Lawson.

-The Angular compiler can generate index ES module files.
+The Engular compiler can generate index ES module files.
 Tools like Rollup can use these files to generate flattened modules in a *Flattened ES Module* (FESM) file format.

 FESM is a file format created by flattening all ES Modules accessible from an entrypoint into a single ES Module.
 It's formed by following all imports from a package and copying that code into a single file while preserving all public ES exports and removing all private imports.